haidi-ustc/maptools/README.rst

 **Official docs:**

-py4dft is a postprocessing software for vasp, siesta, Gaussian, ABINIT and so on.
+Maptool is a postprocessing software for VASP code.
 This software is based on Pymatgen and some open-source Python library.
 These are some of the main features inherited by Pymatgen: